Free Lead Screening for Artificial TurfBy Matt Nevins

 2201 Broadway, Suite 302

 We will provide screening results within one week of receiving your sample, or contact you if we recommend using a different procedure called transfer testing.

 Please forward this email to lists of parents, schools, and/or daycares in your area.

-If you have any questions about turf testing, contact Matt Nevins at CEH, email@example.com.Tags: artificial turf fields, lead in artificial turf, lead testing
+If you have any questions about turf testing, contact Emily Reder at firstname.lastname@example.org.Tags: artificial turf fields, lead in artificial turf, lead testing